Concordium/concordium.github.io/source/mainnet/net/references/manage-accounts.rst

 ..
 Note::
    It is possible to create a shared account where multiple users share one account.
 For more information, see :ref:`Overview of shared accounts with multiple credentials<overview-shared-accounts>`.

-Any time you create a new account, you should make a :ref:`backup<backup>`.
+Any time you create a new account when using |mw-gen1| or Desktop Wallet, you should make a :ref:`backup<backup>`.
 Backups protect your account keys, ensuring that you do not lose access to your CCDs.

 Attributes
 ----------